arunkumaraqm/Prims-Algorithm-Using-Fibonacci-Heap/README.md

 ![Demo Screenshot](./Material/Output%20Screenshot%202.JPG)

+The minimum spanning tree is displayed in red.

 # Observations & Conclusions
 - We generated hundreds of undirected connected graphs of different densities and ran them through our implementations.